Minnesota Department of Corrections

 APPLICABILITY: Minnesota Department of Corrections (DOC); offenders incarcerated in adult correctional facilities

 DIRECTIVE: The CIP is a highly structured and rigorous voluntary program that provides eligible offenders an opportunity to successfully complete targeted programming to meet individual needs, as identified by assessments, thus lowering an offender’s risk for recidivism.
 As outlined in Minn.
 Stat. §244.171, the program’s goals are (1) to punish and hold the offender accountable, (2) to protect the safety of the public, (3) to treat offenders who are chemically dependent, and (4) to prepare the offender for successful reintegration into society.
-A copy of all CIP acceptance/denial responses is filed in the base file.
-A copy of all CIP documentation is retained electronically in the correctional operations management system (COMS) and/or the CIP file.
+A copy of all CIP acceptance/denial responses must be filed in the offender’s base file.
+A copy of all CIP documentation must be retained electronically in the correctional operations management system (COMS) and/or the CIP file.

 Administrative review team – a group of staff comprised of the CIP program director/designee, the director of nursing/designee (medical), the behavioral health director/designee (chemical dependency and mental health).